PowerOffice/go-api/Documentation/Sdk/Introduction.md

 We maintain example C# projects for the most common scenarios in our [github project.](https://github.com/PowerOffice/go-api)

 ### Reference Documentation
-The SDK reference documentation is available online at [api.poweroffice.net](http://api.poweroffice.net/web/) Or as a compiled help file (chm) from [github.](https://github.com/PowerOffice/go-api/raw/master/Documentation/Sdk/GO%20SDK.chm)
+The SDK reference documentation is available as a compiled help file (chm) from [github.](https://github.com/PowerOffice/go-api/raw/master/Documentation/Sdk/GO%20SDK.chm)

 # Development enviroment / Sandbox